Venkateswararao34/API_Testing_Kata/README.md

           •	Transaction logs are available in target/logs/transactions

-          •	Curl logs for request are available in target/logs/curlRequests
+          •	TestNG Reports are available in Report folder

 13. Common Issues encountered: